rht-labs/tech-exercise/docs/4-return-of-the-monitoring/1-enable-monitoring.md

 A set of alerts are included by default that immediately notify administrators about issues with a cluster.
 Default dashboards in the OpenShift Container Platform web console include visual representations of cluster metrics to help you to quickly understand the state of your cluster.
 With the OpenShift Container Platform web console, you can access metrics and manage alerts.

-Additionally, it is possible also having the option to enable  **monitoring for User-Defined Projects**, also known as **User Workload Monitoring**.
+Additionally, it is also possible to enable **monitoring for User-Defined Projects**, also known as **User Workload Monitoring**.
 By using this feature, cluster administrators, developers, and other users can specify how services and pods are monitored in their own projects, collecting metrics and generating custom alerts.

 Please find more information about User-Defined Projects in the following <span style="color:blue;">[link](https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html/monitoring/configuring-user-workload-monitoring).</span>

-### OCP Developer view Monitoring (pods etc)
+### OCP Developer View Monitoring (pods etc)

-1. To enable the User Workload Monitoring, a one line change has to be made to a config map and it's already been done for you.
+1. To enable User Workload Monitoring, a one-line change has to be made to a config map and it's already been done for you.

     On the OpenShift UI, go to *Observe*, it should show basic health indicators